odds of being attacked by an alligator

 so serious that it can result in the victim's death.
 (One study found 38

 species of bacteria and 20 species of fungi in the alligator

 also the 'gator's infamous crushing power.
 The American

-hardest known bite force on Earth (a large
+Alligator and its crocodile cousins have the greatest known bite forces on Earth (a large

 alligator's jaw pressure can be at least five times

 that of a large lion - nearly 3000 psi).
 The reptile's jaws can crush